ian-lundy27/Workshop-Lab/README.md

 #Article#

-The Article class makes the article into a string file, where other methods parse and analyze the content.
+The Article class makes the article into a string file, where other methods parse and analyze the content, such as retrieving the number of words, statements, individual words, and removing stop words.

 -parseContent: Skims through the article and removes all characters except for letters and numbers, this makes a list of all words in the file without anything else.
 Removal exceptions for words like x-ray and U.S.A, so that they keep their hyphens and periods respectively.